scherrer-txt/bts/readme.md

 - [] Change design of the post index (*bg = background of the whole element; post info above; glass effect*)

 ## Did
+- [x] Changed how a block of code/inline code looks
 - [x] Decide if the gallery description uses "⁂" or "∴" as markers (it’s the ⁂)
 - [x] Add description to the gallery items
 - [x] Add a lightbox to the gallery